amitxv/PC-Tuning/docs/building.md

 ## Remove Non-Essential Editions

 Remove every edition except the desired edition by retrieving the indexes of every other edition and removing them with the commands below.
 Once completed, the only edition to exist should be the desired edition at index 1.
+This step is not required when building an ISO with UUP dump.

 - Recommended editions: